slotThe/slotThe.github.io/posts/whitney-k.md

-First, we get to that allocation function we had in an earlier macro, as well as its destruction counterpart. `a(x)` increases the workspace size by `x`, allocates `x+2` bytes, fills in the length and ref count, and returns the finished array.\
+First, we get to that allocation function we had in an earlier macro, as well as its destruction counterpart. `a(x)` increases the workspace size by `x`, allocates `x+2` bytes, fills in the length and ref count, and returns the finished array.

-&emsp;To me, the most interesting bit here is that the ref counts start at 0 and not at 1.
+To me, the most interesting bit here is that the ref counts start at 0 and not at 1.
 This means there's a tiny ownership system hidden inside of this implementation!
 Every verb immediately owns its value, and a single call to `_r` (see below) will deallocate a freshly